 #4.32 WHEN DID GOD SANCTIFY THE SABBATH DAY?

-This bible study uses the Hebrew Unicode font "David" which comes with later versions of Windows, and is printer friendly.
+This bible study uses the Hebrew Unicode font "David" which comes with later versions of Windows, and is printable.

 In the beginning God created the heaven and the earth in six days and rested on the seventh day.
 He blessed the seventh day and sanctified it (Genesis 2:3).
 That means it was "set apart" for sacred use.
 Other ways of saying it are; it was "made holy", it was "consecrated", or it was "hallowed".
 These terms are fairly synonymous.
 Now the scripture states: